Update July 2023: Despite the media hype, a recession has failed to materialize, and many…

 How many times this week have you noticed your emails or phone messages went unanswered?
-Or your lunch date cancelled at the last minute.
+Or your lunch meeting cancelled at the last minute.
 Or you’re late to your next appointment because a guy in your last meeting wouldn’t stop talking – about himself.

 People have gotten rude.

 We’re all a lot busier than we used to be.
-Many of us don’t have an administrative assistant or office manager to keep us on task.
+Many of us don’t have an assistant or office manager to keep us on task.
 Details get lost.

 Successful executives and entrepreneurs devise systems for keeping track of what’s important.
 They’re considerate of others.
 They follow up.